Bhavya1705/EpidemicPredictor/README.md

 # EpidemicPredictor
-A Python base Epidemic Detector
+A Python based Epidemic Detector
 ## Inspiration
 The Corona Epidemic of 2019-20 is the largest epidemic of the 21st Century.
 With loss of human and monetary interest, it becomes necessary to have a system capable of predicting possible epidemics.
 ### Team